stadium-software/selectable-buttons/readme.md

 ## Page Setup
 1. Drag a `CheckBoxList` control to the page
-2. Add a class called "stadium-checkbox-buttons" into the control classes property
+2. Add a class called "stadium-selectable-buttons" into the control classes property
 3. Use like any other `CheckBoxList`

 ## CSS